-When my 3 year old and I were talking about what she wanted to be for Halloween this year, we scrolled through the Target website looking at all the costumes.
-She loved the Paw Patrol ones, thought the Batgirl costume was pretty cool but then told me, “No, no, no, I want to be a pine cone for Halloween”.
+When my oldest daughter was three, we talked about what she wanted to be for Halloween.
+We scrolled through Amazon looking at all the costumes.
+She loved the Paw Patrol ones and thought the Batgirl costume was pretty cool but then told me, “No, no, no, I want to be a pine cone for Halloween”.
 And it stuck.
-I asked her about it the next day “I want to be a pine cone”.
-Finally we made the trip to the craft store and she decided that even though she loves pink AND purple, a pine cone it is.
+I asked her about it the next day, “I want to be a pine cone”.
+Finally, we made the trip to the craft store, and she decided that even though she loves pink AND purple, a pine cone it is.

-While I adore her creativity and uniqueness…..not even on page 147 of Target’s costume selection am I going to find a pine cone costume.
+While I adore her creativity and uniqueness…..not even on page 147 of Amazon’s costume selection am I going to find a pine cone costume.
 I did find a pine cone mascot for 327 UK Pounds.
 No. Thanks.
-And one DIY project on Pinterest but it didn’t really fit our pine cone vision.
+And one DIY project on Pinterest, but didn’t fit our pine cone vision.

-This post contains some affiliate links – meaning if you click through the links and buy anything, the retailer will pay me a small commission at no additional cost to you!
-I never link to anything that I haven’t actually used.
+This post contains some affiliate links – meaning if you click through the links and buy anything, the retailer will pay me a small commission at no additional cost!
+I never link to anything that I haven’t used.

-I ordered a brown t-shirt and brown tutu from Amazon to use as the base and they were surprisingly affordable.
-Then I bought a few pieces of felt to experiment with to make sure that was the right fabric.
-Felt is easy to work with because it’s hardy and forgiving and cheap!
+I ordered a brown t-shirt and brown tutu from Amazon to use as the base, and they were surprisingly affordable.
+Then, I bought a few pieces of felt to experiment with to make sure that it was the right fabric.
+Felt is easy to work with because it’s hardy, forgiving, and cheap!
 I got a few sheets for a dollar and experimented with a few sketches on the shape of the pine cone pieces.
-There is a fine line between pine cone and owl feather so I made sure that we stayed in our pine cone lane.
+There is a fine line between a pine cone and an owl feather, so I made sure that we stayed in our pine cone lane.
 Once I settled on the shape, I traced it on the felt and cut a few out.